eagletusk/landing/README.md

 # Epicodus 1st Week Programming Portfolio Friday Project

-Friday's project showing work with Git, Github, HTML, CSS, and Bootstrap.
+A project showing work with Git, Github, HTML, CSS, and Bootstrap.

 ## Getting Started

 This is a website project.

-A gh-pages branch is hosted via Github Pages
+The current version is hosted via Github Pages : http://eagletusk.github.io/landing

 ### Prerequisites